beijn/nai22-project4a/NAI-Project/Application Papers/Symbolic Music Loop Generation.md

 - [[CNN]]-[[VAE]] baseline is better in reconstruction \*

 ## Future Work
-- enable multiple voices
+- to enable multiple voices
 ---
 - compare with a model, able to sample in *continous* latents of a CNN-VAE (see \*)
 - test out-of-distribution generalization benefits from quantized latents (see \*)

 ## Remarks
 \* [[VQ-VAE]] is apparantly only used to enable latent sampling by a token based model like [[LSTM]] (or probably in future work [[Transformer]]s).
 No analysis of the benefits of a VQ-VAE are given, like generalization or efficient learning.